Dhruv00000/blackjack/readme.md

 ## The easy way

 1. Download `release.zip` from [the **latest** release](https://github.com/DhruvMitna/blackjack/releases/latest).
-2. Extract the zip and open the extracted folder.
+2. Extract the zip and open the extracted folder and run the `exe` file in it.
-3. Run the `exe` file.

 ## The hard way